Jason Clark (rugby league): 2015

 Clark was named to play in South Sydney's 2015 NRL Auckland Nines squad in jersey 11.
 Clark played in all of the games and scored Souths first try of the tournament; against the Penrith Panthers where he was awarded a 5-point try for scoring right under the posts.
 Clark played in the 2015 World Club Challenge where Souths beat St Helens 39-0.
 He was originally named to start at lock, however Ben Lowe started at lock and Clark moved onto the bench.

 On 3 May 2015, Clark played for New South Wales City against New South Wales Country in the 2015 City vs Country Origin.

 On 22 May 2015, Clark played his 100th NRL first-grade game for Souths against the Parramatta Eels.
 On 12 June 2015, Clark played his 150th grade game for South Sydney.
 This includes all of his NYC games and first grade games.
 Clark went to play 18 NRL games in 2015 for Souths, scoring two tries.
 Clark was awarded the Burrow Appreciation Award for 2015 at South Sydney's annual Red and Green Ball, an award awarded to a South Sydney player every year nominated by "the burrow", a Rabbitohs supporter group.

 2016

 Clark started the year representing South Sydney in their 2016 Auckland Nines team, playing all three of Souths' games.
-In South Sydney's round 10 clash against the Parramatta Eels, Clark (who was in jersey 15) was involved in a head clash with Eels hooker Isaac De Gois.
-Both players left the field and it was revealed that Clark had 26 stitches stitched to his upper head as a result of the clash.

 On 18 August, Clark extended his contract with Souths until the end of the 2018 season.

 At the conclusion of the 2016 NRL season, Clark along with Sam Burgess and Kyle Turner, played in 23 of Souths' 24 matches - the most matches by any player.
 Despite not scoring any tries in 2016, Clark finished 4th in the team in tackles (with 603) and was also second to last in missed tackles (by players who had played over 10 matches), with only 17.